Marriage Counselors and Other Counseling Professionals

 Bryce Kaye, Ph.D., Author of The Marriage First Aid Kit

-Dr. Bryce Kaye is a psychologist with a license to practice in North Carolina.
-He is also one of the most experienced marriage counselors in the Raleigh Cary area.
-He has counseled thousands of couples over his 30+ year career.
+Dr. Bryce Kaye is a psychologist and the Director of Cary Counseling Center.
+He is also one of the most experienced marriage counselors in the Raleigh Cary area having counseled thousands of couples over his 40 year career.
+His book The Marriage First Aid Kit was published in 2008 and contains many useful tools and insights for relationship management.
+Its chapters are freely available on this website as a courtesy.
 Dr. Kaye obtained his license in 1979 after receiving his masters and doctorate from the University of Illinois with a specialty in personality.
-He completed his psychological internship at the Phoenix Veterans Administration Hospital in Phoenix, Arizona in 1976.
 From 1977 through 1983 he was the Director of Outpatient Services for Wake County Alcoholism Treatment Center.
 While there, he authored and directed a federal research grant that developed the outpatient program.
-Bryce Kaye also researched the effectiveness of treatment and developed the family program as a part of his research grant.
-In 1984, Dr. Bryce Kaye started Cary Counseling Center which later became incorporated under the name Allied Psychological Services, PA in 1992.
+In 1984, Dr. Bryce Kaye started Cary Counseling Center which later became incorporated under the name Allied Psychological Services.
 He has had years of experience in performing individual psychotherapy, marriage counseling, and substance abuse counseling.
-He is also a trained and certified EMDR therapist, having received certification by the EMDR International Association.
-Dr. Kaye is currently the director of Cary Counseling Center and Allied Psychological Services in New Bern.
-He has researched and developed several types of therapies in addition to providing therapy for individuals and couples.
+He is a certified EMDR therapist for treating trauma and is on the research committee of the EMDR International Association.
+Dr. Kaye has also developed several forms of individual psychotherapy based on his knowledge of personality and psychophysiology.
+These include:

 Brandy Templeton, LMFT